noblefresh/todo-app-with-redwoodjs/README.md

 ### Setup

-We use Yarn as our package manager.
+You use Yarn as our package manager.
 To get the dependencies installed, just do this in the root directory:

 ```terminal
 yarn install